kushagra414/DeepLearning.ai-Summary/2- Improving Deep Neural Networks/Readme.md

   - Compute `variance = 1/m * sum((z[i] - mean)^2)`
   - Then `Z_norm[i] = (z[i] - mean) / np.sqrt(variance + epsilon)` (add `epsilon` for numerical stability if variance = 0)
     - Forcing the inputs to a distribution with zero mean and variance of 1.
+    - But different layers might belong to different distributions, so it does not make sense to make mean as 0 and variance as 1.
   - Then `Z_tilde[i] = gamma * Z_norm[i] + beta`
     - To make inputs belong to other distribution (with other mean and variance).
     - gamma and beta are learnable parameters of the model.